mantoni/mochify.js/README.md

 # Mochify

-TDD for browserified code with Mocha, PhantomJS and WebDriver
+TDD with Browserify, Mocha, PhantomJS and WebDriver

 - Fast roundtrip
 - No test HTML page
 - No server
-- Supports most Mocha reporters
+- Selenium WebDriver & SauceLabs support
-- Run tests with SauceLabs
+- Code coverage with [coverify][]

 ## Install